wnghks7787/OODP_StatePattern/README.md

 This code is hard to add new state, for example "sleeping mode".
 Maybe we make new constant "SLEEPING" and check it.
 Code 1 show you how to make it.

+### About *SLEEPING* state
+We add *SLEEPING* state in code1.
+However, in *if* statement, there is lots of redundancy, and it is not comfortable to check change of states.
+Also, if we need to add new state, in this case *SLEEPING*, we should change every method to changing state.

+### Solution
+Encapsulate ***STATE***.
+Find where change occurs.
+We need to make codes *Configure code regardless of current state, and independent with state change*.

+So, let's make state to class for encapsulate.
+It makes the code to easily modify.